sequenceiq/blog/source/_posts/2014-09-14-database-upgrade-process.markdown

 * DB_PASS - the database password
 * DB_NAME - the databaste schema

-You have a running database now; you can connect to it on your localhost, port 5432 with the given username/password.
+We have a running database now; you can connect to it on your localhost, port 5432 with the given username/password.

 #### Perform changes required by the new version of the application

 As expected, this is the most challenging part in the process: changes need to be implemented and also captured so that they can be applied any time (preferably in an automated way)

 As we're using JPA (with Hibernate as JPA provider) incremental structural changes are executed with the SchemaUpdate tool.
 This can be done during the application startup or using *ant* or *maven*.
 As we continuously